nullpwn/Service-Hub/README.md

 3. After installing all the dependencies needed for the app, use the command **python [manage.py](https://github.com/nullpwn/Service-Hub/blob/master/manage.py) runserver**

-4. Go to http://localhost:8080/ in your browser and see the web app of Service Hub
+4. Go to http://localhost:8080/ in your browser and see the web app of the Service Hub platform

 # System Requirements Specification

-## Hardware Specification
+## Hardware Specifications

 * Microprocessor : Any 64-bit processor
 * Speed : 2.44 GHz